expo/expo/docs/versions/v10.0.0/guides/building-standalone-apps.md

 Would you like to upload a keystore or have us generate one for you?
 If you don't know what this means, let us handle it! :)

-  1) Let Exponent handle the process!
+  1) Let Expo handle the process!
   2) I want to upload my own keystore!
 ```